Sore nipples from breastfeeding? Expert tips for relief

 Chills or flu-like symptoms

-Red streaks or patch on your breast
+Red streaks or patches on your breast

 Shooting or burning breast pain during or after feedings